purwar1997/shopease-api/README.md

 - Scheduled Cron jobs to check the expiry status of coupons
 - Configured PM2 to keep API and Cron jobs running as daemon processes to ensure availability
 - API and Cron jobs are deployed on DigitalOcean droplet using Nginx as a web server
-- Swagger for documentation of APIs
+- Swagger Docs for documentation of APIs

 ## 4. Schemas and Routes